sensei-alex/qrs/README.md

 ## Usage

-- 🌐 Open [QRS](https://qrs.snlx.net) on the receiver device
+- 🌐 Open [QRS](https://qrs.snlx.net) on the first device
-- 📱 Scan the QR code with the sender device
+- 📱 Scan the QR code with the second device
 - 📨 Click one of the buttons

 ## Supported File Types